See our CREECA Fall 2022 Lecture Series schedule here.

 This lecture will be given over Zoom: REGISTER HERE.

 In Eastern Europe and Russia/the USSR, science fiction has often offered ways to make implicit assertions about the future.
-At times, this allowed depiction of plots and adventures much freer than was possible in the official style of Socialist Realism, where any future was constrained by Marxist theory: a story could assume “socialism in space” without having to specify how that happened.
-Authors could deploy the element of personal names, which would suggest with their ethnic and national associations that this future would be international.
-This talk will present a number of examples from Czech, Polish and Russian science fiction, bringing in not only nationality but also race and gender, and addresses some questions of how the names could be, or have been, effectively translated into English.
+In Socialist Realism, representations of the future were constrained by Marxist theory.
+Science fiction enabled authors to craft more creative plots and adventures; a story could assume “socialism in space” without specifying how that happened.
+Naming was one narrative technique Soviet science fiction writers used to shape notions of the future.
+Names with ethnic and national associations, for example, were used to suggest that this future would be international.
+This talk will present a number of examples from Czech, Polish, and Russian science fiction, bringing in not only nationality but also race and gender, to address questions of how the names could be, or have been, effectively translated into English.